-In this course, students will learn PL/SQL, Oracle's procedural extension language for SQL and the Oracle relational database.
+This course will introduce student to Procedural Language/Structured Query Language (PL/SQL), Oracle's procedural extension language for SQL and the Oracle relational database.
 Students will explore the differences between SQL and PL/SQL, examine the characteristics of PL/SQL and learn how to use it to extend and automate SQL to administer the Oracle database.
 This course culminates with a project that challenges students to program, implement and demonstrate a database solution for a business or organization.
 (79.2 Lec.
 Hrs. / 39.6 Lab Hrs.)